netzerohero/rp6502/README.md

 # RP6502 VSCode Scaffolding

-This is scaffolding for your new Picocomputer software project.
+This is VSCode/Github scaffolding for your new Picocomputer software project provided by Rumbledethumps creator of The Picocomputer 6502 (rp6502).

 These instructions are for Linux distributions that uses apt.
 A Windows install is demonstrated in a [video by Lee Smith](https://www.youtube.com/watch?v=zJpz16XDL9c&t=1535s).
 MacOS requires translating the apt-get to a package manager like brew or port.